County Line Road Improvements

-The City of Kettering is proposing improvements to County Line Road from the intersection of Dorothy Lane to the intersection of Vale Drive.
+The City of Kettering is making improvements to County Line Road from the intersection of Dorothy Lane to the intersection of Vale Drive.

 Development in the County Line Road surrounding area has created a demand for additional lanes to accommodate traffic.
 Over the next 20 years, this corridor is expected to see a further increase to the average daily traffic flow.